Back to Pond

 - 2" - 6" (varies)

 Planting Depths reflect the distance between the top of

-the water surface.
+the soil and the water surface.

 fill their pot within a season!!
 Repot your waterlilies when

 space in the pot for fertilizer tabs.
 A

 good size pot for waterlilies is 16" x 7".

 Gather your tools and supplies.

 - Fill the new container 1/2 to 3/4 full with your aquatic

 - Place fertilizer tabs near the bottom of the pot.

 - Use a Hori-Hori knife or trowel to dig the lily out of

 - The growing crowns are the tips where new leaves and

+buds emerge.
 Find two types of roots - thick anchor roots

 - Clean off most of the soil and cut away the old growth,

 - Place the cut end of the rhisome at the side of the pot

 center of the pot at a 45 degree angle.

 - Put 3-5 crowns in a 16 x 7 pan, for lots of blooms all

 - Add aquatic mix to cover roots and most of the rhizome,

 and top with sand or pea gravel.

 sure the crown is well above soil and pea gravel.

 - Gently lower

 the lily into the pond.

 AND SUBMERGED PLANTS